 Welcome to the Emory Science Advocacy Network (EScAN) OrgSync account!
-Check out our latest efforts to persuade Congress to increase funding for biomedical research.
-If you're interested in learning more or participating in our events, send us an e-mail at firstname.lastname@example.org and we'll add you to our listserv.
+Check out our latest efforts to advocate for evidence-based policy solutions and increased federal funding for biomedical research.
+If you're interested in participating in our events, send us an e-mail at firstname.lastname@example.org.

 The Emory Science Advocacy Network (EScAN) is a graduate student group at Emory University that seeks to promote biomedical research funding through advocacy and education.
 EScAN currently has about 90 members represented from the Laney Graduate School Graduate Division of Biological and Biomedical Sciences (GDBBS), the Rollins School of Public Health, Emory University School of Medicine, and Emory College of Arts & Sciences Departments of Chemistry and Physics.